samupino/bestmessina-website/blog/2024-10-09-aveva-competition.md

 Participate in digital sustainability categories: AI, Edge Computing, Visualization, and all other tech.

-🏆 Winners will receive up to £10,000 and potential #internships!
+🏆 Winners will receive up to £10,000 and chance of internships!

+    Win amazing prizes:
+    🥇 First Team: £10,000
+    🥈 Second Team: £7,500
+    🥉 Third Team: £5,000
+    Plus potential for an #internship

 Showcase your innovation and support AVEVA to help the industrial world meet low-carbon goals.